Diffuse-Interface Blended Method for Imposing Physical Boundaries in Two-Fluid Flows: Background

 Physical boundaries that are defined using fictitious domain and immersed boundary methods are generally sharp boundaries whose effect may be approximated through the distribution of the boundary over several mesh elements.
 This requires the solution field to be interpolated from the physical boundary to the nearest neighboring node/cell \citep{Patel2018}.
+The interpolation must be done intermittently throughout the simulation to maintain accuracy and stability.
 Special consideration must also be paid when handling mesh elements that are cut by the embedded boundaries \citep{Nguyen2018}.

-The diffuse domain/interface method defines the physical boundaries using a phase-field.
+On the opposite end of the spectrum, the diffuse domain/interface method defines the physical boundaries using a phase-field that approximates the domain boundary by a diffuse region.
+Changes in the fluid-solid interface are captured by evolving the phase-field, which does not require interpolation.
 For example, the phase-field can vary between zero and one \citep{Nguyen2018}:

 where $\phi$ is the phase-field.
-The diffuse-interface method has been extensively used to model gas-liquid and liquid-liquid multiphase flows \citep{Abels2012, Abels2017, Ding2007, Jacqmin1999, Liu2015, Shen2010, Sun2007, Takada2006, Anderson1998}.
-Additionally, the diffuse-interface method has been used to impose solid boundaries in simulations with interface-capturing \citep{Patel2018} and interface-resolution \citep{Aland2010}.
-This method does not require the solution to be interpolated at every time step since the phase-field ensures the smooth transition from the fluid to the solid phase.
-The boundary normal vector is computed from the gradient of the phase-field, aiding in the imposition of Neumann boundary conditions.
-Based on these factors, the diffuse-interface method is an attractive approach in imposing physical boundaries in simulations involving multiphase flow.

-In this work, a diffuse solid-fluid interface method for imposing solid boundaries in dispersed multiphase flows is presented.
-The multiphase fluid is modeled using the two-fluid model \citep{Ishii2011} where the fluids are treated as inter-penetrating continua.
-In past work, the multiphase fluid flow regime is restricted by the computational cost of interface-capturing methods and simulations of industrial-scale bubbly flow regimes are not feasible.
-The use of the two-fluid model with the diffuse-interface method allows for bubbly flow to be modeled without the need for remeshing if the solid boundary is changed.
-The diffuse solid-fluid interface method is used to model two-dimensional bubbly flow in a rectangular channel and two-dimensional bubbly flow past a stationary cylinder.
-The results are validated by comparison with simulation results from using boundary-conformal meshes.

-The paper is organized as follows: \cref{sec:TFM_eqns} -- background on the two-fluid model equations, \cref{sec:methodology} -- presentation of the diffuse-interface method developed in this work and the numerical method used to solve the governing equations, \cref{sec:results} -- simulation results on the effect of interface length-scale and function and \cref{sec:conclusions} -- conclusions.
+The physical boundary will be represented by the region in which $\phi \in (0,1)$.
+The thickness of this region and the transition between the two $\phi$ values are controlled by the function used to define $\phi$.

-\section{Two-Fluid Model}
+\subsection{Two-Fluid Model}